maxtyson123/MaxOS/docs/Notes.md

 ### GUI - Framework
 See also: Bresenham line algorithm (use for later)
-- The GUI framework will have a base class called Widget, which should have a draw method.
-This draw method would get a graphicsContext and draw itself onto of it using the graphicContext's draw methods.
+- The GUI framework will have a base class called Widget, which should have a draw function.
+This draw function would get a graphicsContext and draw itself onto of it using the graphicContext's draw methods.
-- Thees widgets will have parents and such, therefore their draw positions will be relative, meaning there has to be a method to get the absolute position.
+- Thees widgets will have parents and such, therefore their draw positions will be relative, meaning there has to be a function to get the absolute position.
-- Widgets will also have a width and height, and a method to check if a co-ordinate is inside itself (used for mouse handling and such)
+- Widgets will also have a width and height, and a function to check if a co-ordinate is inside itself (used for mouse handling and such)
 - To handle mouse input, the widget will use a mouse event handler and handle the events onMouseDown, onMouseMoveWidget, onMouseUpEvent.
 However, the mouse handler won't be on the widget itself, rather it would be on the desktop.
 - This is because the mouse movement is reported in relative-ness not absolute position (desktop would store mouse position and update it based on the movement, the object can just query the x,y pos from the desktop).
 - A subclass of the widget would be a composite class, which would contain an array of child widgets, and it would pass methods on to the children (e.g. the child gets drawn last so its on top)
-- To get which widget to preform the keyEvent or mouseEvent the desktop will have a method of getting the focused widget
+- To get which widget to preform the keyEvent or mouseEvent the desktop will have a function of getting the focused widget
 - The desktop will work like the composite widget, but will have to override the mouseHandler class as mouse passes movement in relative to last position (moved x  pixels) so the desktop will have to translate the restiveness into absolute positions
 - For better performance, instead of re-drawing the screen every time just draw it once and then when a gui object changes (e.g. moving a window) memory the object to the new state and then redraw any invalid parts (invalid is where places where there used to be the gui object)
 - To draw text the "modes.c" has various 8x8 Bitmap fonts.
 Using these fonts a Text widget can be made that gets the characters of a string from the font and then print all the pixels in that character.